kpirnie/the-cache-purger/readme.txt

 == Installation ==
 1. Download the plugin, unzip it, and upload to your sites `/wp-content/plugins/` directory
     1. You can also upload it directly to your Plugins admin
+	2. Or install it from the Wordpress Plugin Repository
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==